 If AltaGas is unable to refinance debt obligations at the time of maturity or is unable to refinance on equally favourable terms, the level of cash dividends to Shareholders may be affected.
-Details regarding the maturity dates of debt facilities can be found in Note 16 to AltaGas' audited Consolidated Financial Statements as at and for the year ended December 31, 2022.
+Details regarding the maturity dates of debt facilities can be found in Notes 14, 15, and 16 of AltaGas' audited Consolidated Financial Statements as at and for the year ended December 31, 2023.

-AltaGas believes that the existing credit facilities will be sufficient for its immediate requirements and has no reason to believe that it will not be able to renew its existing credit facilities or refinance its long-term senior unsecured notes on commercially reasonable terms.
+AltaGas believes that the existing credit facilities will be sufficient for its immediate requirements and has no reason to believe that it will not be able to renew its existing credit facilities or refinance its long-term senior unsecured notes and subordinated hybrid notes on commercially reasonable terms.
 However, continued uncertainty in the global economic situation means AltaGas, along with other energy companies, may have restricted access to capital and increased borrowing costs.
 AltaGas' ability to raise debt is dependent upon, among other factors, the overall state of the capital markets, the quality of AltaGas' credit ratings, and investor appetite for investments in the energy industry and AltaGas' securities in particular.
 The ability to make scheduled payments on or to refinance debt obligations depends on the financial condition and operating performance of AltaGas, which is subject to prevailing economic and competitive conditions and to certain financial, business, and other factors beyond its control.
 As a result, AltaGas may be unable to maintain a level of cash flow from operations sufficient to permit it to pay the principal, premium, if any, and interest on its indebtedness.
-These conditions could have an adverse effect on the industry in which AltaGas' cash flow will be adequate for future financial obligations or that additional funds will be able to be obtained.
+These conditions could have an adverse effect on the industry in which AltaGas operates and its business, including future operating and financial results.
+There can be no assurance that AltaGas' cash flow will be adequate for future financial obligations or that additional funds will be able to be obtained.

-Counterparty and supplier risk
+Counterparty and Supplier risk